bjackels5/my-profile/README.md

 # My Portfolio
 This second challenge for the Coding Bootcamp is to create a portfolio page for ourselves.
 This project was created from scratch.
 I left some placeholders to display future work as well as for my resume.
 I'll add my actual resume as I get closer to finishing the bootcamp.

+Update #1: Added the first bootcamp group project to my projects.

 [Requirements](#requirements)

 [Additional Work Done](#additionalWork)